ashwinv1184/FPGA-VSD-Projects/README.md

 # TASK-3:

 # Objective:
  To Develop a UART transmitter module capable of sending serial data from the FPGA to an external device.

-6) Signals for data flow:
+1) Signals for data flow:
-STATE_IDLE → Waits for senddata.
+STATE_IDLE → Waits to send the data.
-STATE_STARTTX → Sends start bit (0).
+STATE_STARTTX → Sends start bit signal (0).
-STATE_TXING → Sends 8-bit data (LSB first).
+STATE_TXING → Sends 8-bit data signal,it sends Least Significant Bit (LSB) first.
-STATE_TXDONE → Sends stop bit (1), marks completion.
+STATE_TXDONE → Sends stop bit (1), marks the accomplishment of the program.